Christian views on marriage

-Since the beginning of the 21st century, same-sex couples have been allowed to marry civilly in many countries, and some Christian churches in those countries allow religious marriage of same-sex couples, though others forbid it, along with all other same-sex relationships.

 Biblical foundations and history

-Christians believe that marriage is considered in its ideal according to the purpose of God.
-At the heart of God's design for marriage is companionship and intimacy.

-The biblical picture of marriage expands into something much broader, with the husband and wife relationship illustrating the relationship between Christ and the church.

-It is also considered in its actual occurrence, sometimes involving failure.
-Therefore, the Bible speaks on the subject of divorce.
-The New Testament recognizes a place for singleness.
-Salvation within Christianity is not dependent on the continuation of a biological lineage.

 Old Testament

-The Genesis creation account tells the story of when God instituted marriage.
-This took place after the creation of the first woman, Eve, from Adam, the first man.

 Polygyny, or men having multiple wives at once, is one of the most common marital arrangements represented in the Old Testament, yet scholars doubt that it was common among average Israelites because of the wealth needed to practice it.
 Both the biblical patriarchs and kings of Israel are described as engaged in polygamous relationships.
 Despite the various polygynous relationships in the Bible, Old Testament scholar Peter Gentry has said that it does not mean that God condones polygyny.
 He also made note of the various problems that polygynous relationships present with the examples of Abraham, Jacob, David, and Solomon in the Bible.
 Alternatively, this could be a case of graded absolutism.